tpwres/teczki-polskiego-wrestlingu/content/c/ppw-european-ultraviolent-championship.md

 Introduced in 2022, the PpW European Ultraviolent Championship is the title used by [PpW Ewenement Wrestling](@/o/ppw.md) in their ultraviolent division.

 <!-- more -->

+## Belt design

+The championship belt is bulky and sturdy.
+Its main plate is big and circular, and sports a large "PpW" logo in the middle, the letters coloured red and blue to match the organization's old logo.
+Underneath, "European Ultraviolent Championship" is engraved in bold, large lettering.
+The centre plate is based on a brown leather strap, but the rest of the belt itself is black-coloured.
+Sideplates are simply two small circular sawblades, and instead of a classic pin buckle, the belt can be strapped together with bolts and screws, to emphasize the ultraviolent character of this championship.

 ## Statistics